deg4uss3r/hosfe.lt/src/static_site/hosfe.lt/content/posts/edge.md

 ## Why I Put The Blog On The Edge

 Previously, for about 10 years I have been using the same [Digital Ocean](https://digitalocean.com) Droplet as a Virtual Private Server (VPS) serving my site.
 I have no complaints and it's only costed me about $7/month to have a website that I can do almost anything with!
 However, it's gotten pretty out-of-date on the backend and I did not have a real good way to fully automate a deployment without doing (in my opinion) a lot of work.
-Plus, a new friend at work saw my certificates were expried again and pushed me to start digging more into my new company's offerings (thanks Colton!).
+Plus, a new friend saw my certificates were expired again and pushed me to start digging more into better ways to manage those (thanks Colton!).

 ### But What Advantage Does The Edge Have?

-Many people will be able to describe this better than me, but for me the main advantage is freeing up my VPS for updating and more experiments and hosting a faster blog around the world.
+Many people will be able to describe this better than me, [Kats for example here](https://www.fastly.com/blog/no-origin-static-websites-at-the-edge), but for me the main advantage is freeing up my VPS for updating, more experiments, learning a new technology, and hosting a faster blog around the world.

+### In Your Own Words...What Is The Edge?

 The Edge is essentially a CDN but instead of content sitting in cache around the world it is computed on the fly when requested at the site that's closest.
 Both a CDN and the Edge offer faster websites and I wanted to move closer to one repository and deploy method for the site.
 That and since my site is _so simple_ I opted for compute instead of a traditional CDN.

-Finally I could take advantage of things like [Certianly](ihttps://docs.fastly.com/products/certainly) and never have to worry about updating my TLS certificates again, something that definitely happened to me at least 2 a year while I was trying to get `certbot` to play nice with cron jobs.
+Finally I could take advantage of things like [Certianly](https://docs.fastly.com/products/certainly) and never have to worry about updating my TLS certificates again, something that definitely happened to me at least twice a year while I was trying to get `certbot` to play nice with cron jobs (not a knock against it, [Let's Encrypt](https://letsencrypt.org/) is an amazing resource and pretty much the only reason I've had a website for so long).

 ## How To Get Started

-There's essentially two paths you have to work on in parallel the raw code for the blog and the setting up of the networking and Fastly Compute to serve said code from their network.
+There's essentially two paths you have to work on in parallel the raw code for the blog and the setting up of the networking to point to the edge network to serve said code.

 ### Some Warnings First

 I am definitely not done with the blog that's for sure!
 As well as I am very certain there are better ways to do things but I wanted to give a little insight into how I learned and pieced together the information to get this working.
 If you have any suggestion throw in [an issue](https://github.com/deg4uss3r/hosfe.lt/issues) for me!

+**DISCLAIMER** I am a Fastly employee (and very new).
+So anything in the blog does not speak for Fastly itself but my own personal experience using the products they provide.

 Finally, this blog and post (and my life) will be centered around Rust.
 There's plenty of resources for other languages (like [JavaScript](https://developer.fastly.com/learning/compute/javascript/) and [Go](https://developer.fastly.com/learning/compute/go/), but I know very little about those).